sandboxie-plus/sandboxie-docs/Content/FAQEmail.md

 Questions and anwers regarding the use of Sandboxie with email software.
 For a longer discussion, see [Email Protection](EmailProtection.md).

-### Q. Why should I use Sandboxie to launch my email software?
+### Q. Why should I use Sandboxie to run my email software?

 A. Email software, as any other Internet-facing application, processes data that cannot be completely trusted, as it was received from the Internet.
 That data -- which is your email -- might contain viruses, and small bits of software designed to exploit vulnerabilities in your email software.
 By launching your application under the supervision of Sandboxie, you can confine the email software to its sandbox, along with any potential viruses and exploits.
 See [Email Protection](EmailProtection.md) for more information.